Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Experiments

 \subsection{MIL Benchmarks}

+\paragraph{Dataset.} We assess the performance of TG-MIL using five benchmark MIL datasets commonly employed in evaluating end-to-end MIL methods in the literature.
+These include three image-based datasets~(FOX, TIGER, and ELEPHANT) described in \citet{dietterich1997solving}, each comprising $200$ bags.
+In these datasets, only tabular features of instances are available.
+Although these classic benchmarks are relatively small and of limited quality, we include them to ensure a fair and consistent comparison with previous MIL approaches.

-We evaluate TR-MIL on five classic MIL benchmark datasets.
-These include three image-based datasets (FOX, TIGER, and ELEPHANT), each comprising $200$ bags, introduced by \citet{dietterich1997solving}.
-For these datasets, instead of actual images, we only have extracted features from tiled image patches (instances) representing parts of an image.
-Additionally, we employ MUSK1 and MUSK2 datasets, introduced by \citet{andrews2002support}, which contain data on $92$ and $102$ molecules, respectively.
-In these datasets, each molecule is represented by a bag of instances, with each instance corresponding to a different molecular conformation.
-The number of instances per bag ranges from as few as $1$ to as many as $1044$, providing a comprehensive assessment of our model's adaptability and robustness across different scales of data representation.
+We evaluate our method on the MUSK1 and MUSK2 datasets~\citep{andrews2002support}, which contain data from $92$ and $102$ molecules, respectively.
+In these datasets, each molecule is represented as a bag of instances, where each instance corresponds to a different molecular conformation.
+The number of instances per bag ranges from $1$ to $1044$, providing a comprehensive assessment of our model's adaptability and robustness across different scales of data representation.

-We utilized an identical encoder architecture to clarify and ensure an equitable comparison with the existing state-of-the-art MIL method (RGMIL).
-This architecture includes $2$ linear layers with a ReLU activation, projecting input features into a $512$-dimensional space for both layers.
-The primary modification in our setup is integrating a topological signature calculator into the input and instance encoder.
+\paragraph{Models.} We use an encoder architecture from the literature to clarify and ensure a fair comparison with existing MIL methods.
+This architecture includes $2$ linear layers with ReLU activations, projecting the input features into a $512$-dimensional space for both layers (see Appendix Table~\ref{table:bm_mil_model}).
+For the aggregation function, we opt for regressor-guided pooling~\citep{du2023rgmil}.
+Among all prior methods listed in Table~\ref{tab:benchmark}, we specifically select RGMIL for reimplementation, as it provides a simpler MIL framework without additional instance-discrimination modules introduced in more recent models such as DistNet~\citep{oner2023distribution} and APMILwD/GAPMILwD~\citep{zhu2025how}.
+In this way, the only modification to the network architecture of RGMIL in our setup (TG-RGMIL) is to integrate the topological signature calculator into the instances’ input and latent spaces.